ahsankoushik/nodeFileApi/README.md

 npm install
 ```

 You can use any database supported by prisma so you need to configure that.
+And change it in [schema.prisma](./prisma/schema.prisma).
 I am using sqlite3 for simplicity.

 After selecting the database we need to migrate the database